hilbix/ansible/roles/chrony-server-proxmox/README.md

 # role `chrony-server-proxmox`

-This role creates a chrony-server using RTC of the underlying host (like ProxMox) as the (only) time source.
+This role creates a chrony-server using kernel module `kvm_ptp` to get the time from the underlying host (like ProxMox) as the (only) time source.

 This means you do not need Internet connectivity for this.